jackw01/scanlight/3d/parts_list_readme.md

 ### scanlight v4 only
 * assembled PCB
 * front diffuser (4x3.25x0.118" ACRYLITE® Satinice WD008 DF light-diffusing acrylic, or standard white acrylic with <50% light transmittance)
-* 26A101D 3D printed diffuser box housing
+* 26A101D 3D printed diffuser box housing (use variant E for horizontal mounting option)
 * 26A103B 3D printed diffuser bezel
 * 26A104 3D printed button (may be printed in other materials than ABS)
 * 26A105 3D printed PCB cover